 Key Features of the t:slim X2™

-- If you’re looking for an insulin pump system that will reduce lows by shutting off basal insulin delivery when low glucose is predicted, then t:slim’s Basal-IQ™ fits the bill.
+If you’re looking for an insulin pump system that will predict and help prevent lows by shutting off basal insulin delivery when low glucose is predicted, then t:slim's Basal-IQ™ fits the bill.
 Based on consecutive sensor glucose readings, if the system predicts that glucose levels will drop below 4.4 mmol/L within the next 30 minutes, it will temporarily suspend basal insulin delivery, restarting it automatically when glucose begins to rise.
-This can go a long way toward preventing lows!
+This can go a long way toward avoiding low blood sugar!

-- If reducing BG checks is a key priority, then note that its integration with Dexcom G6 makes the t:slim X2 the first and only CGM-enabled pump that is approved to let you make treatment decisions without pricking your finger AND no fingerstick calibrations are needed for the Dexcom G6.)
+If reducing BG checks is a key priority, then note that its integration with Dexcom G6 makes the t:slim X2 the first and only CGM-enabled pump that is approved to let you make treatment decisions without poking your finger.
+(Also, fingerstick calibrations are not needed for the Dexcom G6.)
 This can mean virtually an end to fingerstick BG checks.

 - Large color touchscreen is intuitively designed and simple to use, eliminating much of the scrolling and button-presses required to operate a non-touchscreen pump.